Dempsy/dempsy/README.md

 * Testability - All of this provides a basis to write code that's more testable.

-* "Do one thing well" - Dempsy is written to provide one service: support for the type of "Distributed Actors Model" (with all of the acknowledged caveats) programming paradigm.
+* "Do one thing well" - Dempsy is written to provide one service: support for the type of "Distributed Actor Model" (with all of the acknowledged caveats) programming paradigm.
 For this reason it does not pretend to be an Application Server.
 Nor does it substitute for the lack of an automated provistioning/deployment system.

 ## What about other options?